ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # Conceptual Overview

 In network protocol exchanges, it is often the case that one entity (a Relying Party) requires an assessment of the trustworthiness of a remote entity (an Attester or specific system components {{RFC4949}} thereof).
-Remote ATtestation procedureS (RATS) enable Relying Parties to establish a level of confidence in the trustworthiness of remote system components through the creation of attestation evidence by remote system components and a processing chain of architectural constituents towards the relying party.
+Remote ATtestation procedureS (RATS) enable Relying Parties to establish a level of confidence in the trustworthiness of Attesters through the

+* Creation,
+* Conveyance, and
+* Appraisal

+of attestation Evidence.

+Qualities of Evidence:

-The corresponding trustworthiness attributes processed may not be just a finite set of values.
-Additionally, the system characteristics of remote components themselves have an impact on the veracity of trustworthiness attributes included in Evidence.
+: Evidence is composed of Claims about trustworthiness.
+The number of Claims is not finite but continuously growing while technology advances.
+Additionally, the system characteristics of Attester, the Environments they are composed, and their continuous development have an impact on the veracity of trustworthiness Claims included in Evidence.
+Valid Evidence that includes trustworthy Claims about the intactness of an Attester must be impossible to create by an untrustworthy or compromised Environment of an Attester.

+Qualities of Environments:

-Attester environments can vary widely ranging from those highly resistant to attacks to those having little or no resistance to attacks.
+: The resilience of Environments that are part of an Attester can vary widely - ranging from those highly resistant to attacks to those having little or no resistance to attacks.
 Configuration options, if set poorly, can result in a highly resistant environment being operationally less resistant.
-Computing Environments are often malleable being constructed from re-programmable hardware, firmware, software and updatable memory.
-When a trustworthy environment changes, the question has to be asked whether the change transitioned the environment from a trustworthy state to an untrustworthy state.
+When a trustworthy Environment changes, it is possible that it transitions from a trustworthy operational state to an untrustworthy operational state.
+An untrustworthy or compromised Environment must never be able to create valid Evidence expressing the intactness of an Attester.

-The RATS architecture provides a framework for anticipating when a relevant change with respect to a trustworthiness attribute occurs, what changed and how relevant it is.
-A remote attestation framework also creates a context for enabling an appropriate response by applications, system software and protocol endpoints when changes to trustworthiness attributes do occur.
+The RATS architecture provides a framework for anticipating when a relevant change with respect to a trustworthiness attribute occurs, what exactly changed and how relevant it is.
+The RATS architecture also creates a context for enabling an appropriate response by applications, system software and protocol endpoints when changes to trustworthiness attributes do occur.

+[FIXME suddenly - scope]
+The scope of this document is based on Interaction Models and corresponding Roles based on the use cases defined in {{-rats-usecases}}.
+Protocol specifications for Interaction Models are defined in separate documents.

-## Computing Environments
+## Two Types of Environments

-In the RATS context, a Claim is a specific trustworthiness attribute that pertains to a particular Computing Environment of an Attester.
-The set of possible Claims is expected to follow the possible computing environments that support attestation.
-In other words, identical (i.e. same type, model, versions, components and composition) Attesting Computing Environments can create different Claim values that still compose valid Evidence due to different computing contexts.
-Exemplary Claims include flight vectors or learned configuration.

-Likely, there are a set of Claims that is widely applicable across most, if not all environments.
-Conversely, there are Claims that are unique to specific environments.
-Consequently, the RATS architecture incorporates extensible mechanisms for representing Claims.

-Computing Environments can be complex structurally.
-In general, every Attester consists of multiple components (e.g. memory, CPU, storage, networking, firmware, software).
-Components are computational elements that can be linked and composed to form computational pipelines, arrays and networks (e.g. a BIOS, a bootloader, or a trusted execution environment).

-An Attester includes at least one Computing Environment that is able to create attestation Evidence (the Attesting Computing Environment) about other Computing Environments (the Attested Computing Environments).
-Not every computational element of an Attester is expected to be a Computing Environment capable of remote attestation.
-Analogously, remote attestation capable Computing Environments may not be capable of attesting to (creating evidence about) every computational element that interacts with the Computing Environment.
-A Computing Environment with an attestation capability can only be endorsed by an external entity and cannot create believable evidence about itself by its own.

-A Computing Environment with the capability of remote attestation:

-* is separate from other Attested Computing Environments (about which attestation evidence is created), and
-* is enabling the role of an Attester in the RATS architecture.
+An Attester produces Evidence about its own integrity, which means "it measures itself".
+To disambiguate this recursive or circular looking relationships, two types of Environments inside an Attester are distinguished:

+The attest-ED Environments and the attest-ING Environments.

+Attested Environments are measured.
+They provide the raw values and the information to be represented in Claims and ultimately expressed as Evidence.

+Attesting Environments conduct the measuring.
+They collect the Claims, format them appropriately, and typically use key material and cryptographic functions, such as signing or cipher algorithms, to create Evidence.

+Attesting Environments use system components that have to be trusted.
+As a result, Evidence includes Claims about the Attested and the Attesting Environments.
+Claims about the Attested Environments are appraised using Reference Values and Claims about the Attesting Environments are appraised using Endorsements.
+It is not mandated that both Environments have to be separate, but it is highly encouraged.
+Examples of separated Environments that can be used as Attesting Environments include: Trusted Execution Environments (TEE), embedded Secure Elements (eSE), or Hardware Security Modules (HSM).

+In summary, the majority of the creation of evidence can take place in an Attested Environments.
+Exemplary duties include the collection and formatting of Claim values, or the trigger for creating Evidence.
+A trusted sub-set of the creation of evidence can take place in an Attesting Environment, that provide special protection with respect to key material, identity documents, or primitive functions to create the Evidence itself.

+## Evidence Creation Prerequisites

-A Computing Environment with the capability of remote attestation and taking on the role of an Attester has the following duties in order to create Evidence:
+One or more Environments that part of an Attester must be able to conduct the following duties in order to create Evidence:

-* monitoring trustworthiness attributes of other Computing Environments,
+* monitoring trustworthiness attributes of other Environments,
 * collecting trustworthiness attributes and create Claims about them,
 * serialize Claims using interoperable representations,
 * provide integrity protection for the sets of Claims, and